sourcebots/docs/index.md

 main_board = power_boards[0]
 ```

-This power board object has two functions, power_on() and power_off() these turn the power on and off to the connected boards respectivley.
+This power board object has two functions, power_on() and power_off() these turn the power on and off to the connected boards respectively.

 ```python
 # powers on the connected boards